perseas/Pyrseas/docs/install.rst

 or::

  sudo easy_install Pyrseas

+.. note:: On FreeBSD, it has been reported that it is necessary to
+          install the Python ``distribute`` package, prior to installing Pyrseas with ``pip``.
+In other words, you need to run ``sudo pip install distribute`` before the above ``pip`` command.
+This may also be necessary on other BSD variants.

 ``Pip`` and ``easy_install`` can also be used in a Python `virtualenv
 <http://www.virtualenv.org/en/latest/>`_ environment, in which case